radicle-dev/registry.radicle.xyz/docs/node.md

 ### Connecting to the network

-The node connects by default to the FFNet network.
+The node connects by default to the testnet network.
 It has a list of known nodes, which can be called to join the network for the first time.
 You can use your own list of bootstrap nodes with a startup parameter: